Our Verdict

 Which projector is better for gaming?

-The Valerion StreamMaster Plus2 is superior for gaming with its 4ms input lag and 240Hz refresh rate, offering a much smoother and more responsive experience compared to the ViewSonic LS741HD.
+The Valerion StreamMaster Plus2 is superior for gaming, featuring an ultra-low 4ms input lag and 240Hz response rate for smooth, responsive gameplay.

 Explore Other Categories